lastralab/Statistics/README.md

 - scipy
 - matplotlib

-Then make sure that the data you want to analize is in the same folder of the script.
+Then make sure that the data you want to analyze is in the same folder of the script.
 When you run the program, you'll see a set of easy instructions to follow.
 You'll get: